-- Learn to Drive Smart is a guide that contains the basic information you need to know to drive safely.
+- Learn to Drive Smart is a guide that contains the basic information needed to know to drive safely.
 Chapter 6 of the manual, Sharing the Road, covers who drivers share the road with, such as cyclists and pedestrians, and how to share the road safely with them.

-TransLink is the regional transportation authority and is responsible for bus service in the region, the SeaBus to the North Shore, and SkyTrain.
+TransLink is the regional transportation authority and is responsible for bus service in the region, the SeaBus to the North Shore and the SkyTrain.
 Bike services include bus bike racks and bike lockers at SkyTrain stations and Park and Ride lots.
-For schedule and fare information, contact TransLink Customer Service (604-953-3333).
+Contact TransLink Customer Service (604-953-3333) for schedule and fare information.
 TransLink has also developed the Regional Vancouver Cycling Map & Guide.

 Active Transportation Associations & Publications

-HUB: Your Cycling Connection is a registered non-profit organization formed to present a clear voice for transportation cycling in the Vancouver-Lower Mainland area.
-HUB has a handbook for new cyclists that is available in five languages: English, simplified Chinese, Punjabi, Tagalog, and Korean.
+HUB: Your Cycling Connection is a registered non-profit organization formed to present a clear voice for transportation cycling in the Vancouver-Metro Vancouver area.
+HUB has a handbook for new cyclists that is available in five languages: English, simplified Chinese, Punjabi, Tagalog and Korean.
 The handbooks outline rules of the road, safety tips, helmet and bicycle fitting, and list resources to find out more about safe and enjoyable cycling.

-Trans Canada Trail contains information on the 22,000-kilometre long Trans Canada Trail.
-Cycling BC's Trans Canada Trail web site has further information (including maps) on BC's portion of the Trail, which will travel from the Rockies in the east, through the Kootenays, the Okanagan, the Fraser Valley and the Vancouver Lower Mainland area to Victoria.
+The Great Trail contains information on the 22,000-kilometre long Trans Canada Trail.
+The website has further information (including maps) on BC's portion of the Trail that travels from the Rockies in the east, through the Kootenays, the Okanagan, the Fraser Valley and the Metro Vancouver area to Victoria.

 Bike Sense: The British Columbia Bicycle Operators Manual is a comprehensive guide to the rules of the road, bike handling, traffic skills and the enjoyment of cycling for life.
 Prepared by the Greater Victoria Cycling Coalition, Bike Sense provides information on traffic laws and riding strategies to help cyclists understand their rights, responsibilities and how best to protect their own safety in traffic.
 The manual was written and reviewed by professional cycling skills instructors, cycling advocacy organizations, bicycle trained police officers and provincial authorities responsible for making and interpreting our traffic laws.

-British Columbia Cycling Coalition - a non-profit society that represents the interests of cyclists provincially and seeks to secure their recognition in policy and programs affecting transportation cycling.
+British Columbia Cycling Coalition is a non-profit society that represents the interests of cyclists provincially and seeks to secure their recognition in policy and programs affecting transportation cycling.

-Cycling British Columbia - a not-for-profit association that is the sole provincial sport governing body for mountain bike racing, road racing and track racing.
+Cycling British Columbia is a not-for-profit association that is the sole provincial sport governing body for mountain bike racing, road racing and track racing.